-Karlsruhe Institute of Technology (KIT) is also planning to perform another semi-integral bundle test in the QUENCH facility, with special focus on SFP conditions, including steam-air mixtures.
-Such a test is expected to be conducted in the framework of the EC-sponsored Severe Accident Facilities for European Safety Targets (SAFEST) program.
+KIT is also planning to perform another semi-integral bundle test in the QUENCH facility, with special focus on SFP conditions, including steam-air mixtures.
+Such a test could be e.g. conducted in the framework of the EC-sponsored Severe Accident Facilities for European Safety Targets (SAFEST) program.